not-yohsn/it-106-project/README.md

 A web-based system for reporting lost items, logging found items, automatically matching them, and notifying owners.
 Maps to **Suggested Project Title #11** in the [IT106 Final Term Project Specifications](IT106%20Final%20Term%20Project%20Specifications.pdf).

-> Replaces the ad-hoc workflow of Facebook posts and SLG Office logs with a single, centralized platform.

 ---

 ## 1. Background